Kurt Wise

-Kurt Patrick Wise (born 1959) is an American young Earth creationist who serves as the Director of Creation Research Center at Truett McConnell University in Cleveland, Georgia.
-He has a PhD in Geology from Harvard University.
+Kurt Patrick Wise (born August 1, 1959) is an American geologist, paleontologist, and young Earth creationist who serves as the director of the Creation Research Center at Truett McConnell University in Cleveland, Georgia.
 He writes in support of creationism and contributed to the Creation Museum in Petersburg, Kentucky.

 Biography

-In 1989, Wise earned a Ph.D. in geology from Harvard University under the supervision of Stephen Jay Gould.
-In addition, he has an M.A. in geology from Harvard University and a B.A. in geology from the University of Chicago.
-In 1998, Robert Schadewald described Wise as influential on "modern creationism as it is practiced at its higher levels."
+Wise was born into a fundamentalist Baptist family in Illinois.
+He attended the University of Chicago and graduated with honors with a Bachelor of Arts (B.A.) in geophysics.
+He then was educated at Harvard University, where he earned a Master of Arts (M.A.) in geology and a Ph.D. in paleontology under the supervision of evolutionary biologist Stephen Jay Gould, a prominent opponent of creationism, in 1989.

-Starting in fall 2009 he has been the director of Truett McConnell University's newly created Creation Research Center in Cleveland, Georgia.
-Between August 2006 and May 2009 he taught at Southern Baptist Theological Seminary as director of the school's Center for Theology and Science, a job in which he was preceded by intelligent design advocate William Dembski.
-He had previously taught at Bryan College in Dayton, Tennessee where he served as Director of the Center for Origins Research and as an Associate Professor of Science for seventeen years.
+Since the fall of 2009, Wise has been the director of Truett McConnell University's Creation Research Center in Cleveland, Georgia.
+Between August 2006 and May 2009, he taught at Southern Baptist Theological Seminary as director of the school's Center for Theology and Science, a job in which he was preceded by intelligent design advocate William Dembski.
+He had previously taught at Bryan College in Dayton, Tennessee, where he served as Director of the Center for Origins Research and as an Associate Professor of Science for seventeen years.

 He served as consultant to the Answers in Genesis Creation Museum which opened in 2007.
 Timothy H. Heaton, another scientist who studied under Stephen Jay Gould, knows Wise as "a less propaganda-oriented creationist" than Ken Ham, the leader of Answers in Genesis, and said that Wise's influence on the displays was apparent.